langchain-ai/langgraph/docs/docs/cloud/quick_start.md

         ]
     }'

 Make sure to edit the `input` and `assistant_id` fields to match what assistant you want to test.
-If you receive a 200 response then congratulations your graph has run successfully and you are ready to move on to hosting on Langgraph Cloud!
+If you receive a 200 response then congratulations your graph has run successfully and you are ready to move on to hosting on LangGraph Cloud!

 ## Deploy to Cloud